JSON2Video uses different AI models to transcribe the audio and generate subtitles for you, supporting a wide variety of languages and accents.

 language

-The language property defines the expected language of the voice-over.
-It defaults to "en" (English).
-Other posible values are:
+The language property defines the expected language of the voice-over using the ISO 639-1 standard.
+It defaults to auto that tries to detect the language automatically.

 Settings object